actsasgeek/lein-gossip/README.md

 USE AT YOUR OWN RISK

-It hasn't erased any of my projects yet but YMMV.
+It hasn't erased any of my projects yet (and I'm not sure how it could) but YMMV.
+But it does make a directory and create files so use prudcent caution.
 Make a copy.

 ## Installation